 - The MechWarrior series (based on BattleTech) often features the Atlas, a 100 ton battlemech with a skull-shaped cockpit.
 Mech 4 in particular emphasizes the skeleton nature, by making the Atlas the tallest and giving it a bone-white head and fists.
 Multiplayer Battletech 3025 also gave it glowing red eyes

-- Contra III The Alien Wars features a giant one named Big Fuzz (or "Robo-Corpse") as a bossfight.
+- Contra III: The Alien Wars features a giant one named Big Fuzz (or "Robo-Corpse") as a bossfight.
 It breathes fire, fires homing eye beams and throws time bombs around the room.
 Eventually it will lose its grip on the doors it was holding open, cutting off its head.
 Big Fuzz reappears in Contra 4 with the same fire breath attack and this time, you must close the doors on its neck to kill it in similar fashion.

 - Boss villain Yaridovich from Super Mario RPG is technically an anthropomorphic spear, but his spindly limbs give him a skeletal look.